FullStackChef/Aspire.Hosting.Extensions/README.md

 ### Prerequisites

 - .NET SDK (as required by your project)
-- Dependencies on `Aspire.Hosting`, `Azure.Provisioning`, and related libraries.
+- References to:
+  - `Aspire.Hosting.ApplicationModel`
+  - `Azure.Provisioning`
+  - `Azure.Provisioning.Expressions`
+  - `Microsoft.Extensions.DependencyInjection`
+- Other dependencies as needed by your project

 ### Installation

+1. **Clone or Integrate:**
-1. Clone or add this project to your solution.
+   Add this project to your solution or incorporate the provided files into your existing codebase.

+2. **Reference the Extension:**
-2. Ensure that your project references the necessary Azure provisioning packages.
+   Ensure your project references the `DistributedApplicationBuilderExtensions` class to enable the custom naming extension.

-3. Integrate the custom builder in your application startup by replacing or extending your existing `DistributedApplicationBuilder`.
+3. **Configure the Builder:**
+   Update your application startup code to use the `WithCustomNamingConvention` extension method with the appropriate parameter names and handler delegate.

 ### Running the Application

-After configuring your builder as shown in the example usage, build and run your application.
-The custom naming resolver will automatically format resource names based on the provided conventions.
+After configuring your builder, build and run your application.
+The custom naming resolver will automatically generate resource names based on the provided parameters and custom logic during the provisioning process.

 ---

 ## Customization

-- **Custom Abbreviations and Identifiers:**
+- **Parameter Names:**
-  Modify the parameters passed to `WithCustomNamingConvention` to suit your naming standards.
+  Modify the list of parameter names to suit your organizational requirements.

+- **Interpolation Logic:**
+  Update the handler delegate to control how the final resource name is constructed.
+This flexibility allows you to incorporate additional parameters or alter the formatting as needed.

-- **Naming Separators:**
+- **Naming Requirements:**
-  The resolver dynamically chooses a separator based on allowed characters.
-Adjust the logic in `CustomResourceNamePropertyResolver` if you require a different behavior.
+  The resolver dynamically selects a separator based on the allowed characters for the resource.
+Adjust this logic within the resolver if your naming rules change.

-- **Stage Parameter:**
-  The `stage` parameter is injected via the builder.
-You can configure it to match your deployment environments (e.g., development, staging, production).
+---